Herimosa albovenata albovenata (Waterhouse)

 Colonies of this skipper are often plagued by small, black, braconid parasitoid wasps (Apanteles sp), which attack the larvae.

-Habitat: The broad-acre temperate Austrostipa grasslands occurring within an annual rainfall band of about 250 - 600 mm.
+The broad-acre temperate Austrostipa grasslands occurring within an annual rainfall band of about 250-600 mm.